 What is a Digital Audit?

 True digital audit reports go far beyond the automated email you get after entering your website’s URL on some slick landing page.
 They are detailed and extremely personalized to your organization’s industry, history, and goals.
-They include a thorough review of your digital portfolio, with deeper insights that identify what has (and has not) worked effectively in the previous few years.
+They include a thorough evaluation of your digital portfolio, with deeper insights that identify what has (and has not) worked effectively in the previous few years.

 Typical Digital Audit Contents